devdutt6/aoctemplate/CONTRIBUTING.md

 To contribute to the project, please follow these steps:

-1. Get approval for the idea by filing an issue and talking with me about the changes if you don't its okay really cause i don't mind getting more forks  :stuck_out_tongue_winking_eye:.
+1. Get approval for the idea :bulb: by filing an issue or talking with me about the changes if you don't its okay really cause i don't mind getting more forks :fork_and_knife::stuck_out_tongue_winking_eye:.
-2. Fork the repo
+2. Fork the repo [aoctemplate](http://github.com/devdutt6/aoctemplate):registered:.
-3. Make a branch for your change
+3. Make a branch for your change :broccoli:.
-4. Make your changes
+4. Make your changes :pen:.
-5. Push your changes with `git push`
+5. Push your changes with `git push` :up:.
-6. Create the Pull Request
+6. Create the Pull Request :chains:.
 7. Get merged and celebrate 🎉 🎊!